Roads to Vegas

-"Roads to Vegas" is the twenty-first episode of the eleventh season and the 209th overall episode of Family Guy.
-It follows Brian and Stewie as they head off to Vegas using a teleporting machine, which malfunctions and creates clones of themselves.
+"Roads to Vegas" is the twenty-first episode of the eleventh season, and the 209th overall episode, of Family Guy.
+It follows Brian and Stewie as they head to Las Vegas using a teleporting machine, which malfunctions and creates clones of themselves.
 The episode, which is the seventh in the series of Road to... episodes, originally aired on Fox in the United States on May 19, 2013, airing before the episode "No Country Club for Old Men".
 Together, the two episodes were promoted as being the season finale.

-First announced at the 2012 San Diego Comic-Con International, the episode was written by Steve Callaghan and directed by Greg Colton.
+First announced at the 2012 San Diego Comic-Con, the episode was written by Steve Callaghan and directed by Greg Colton.
 The episode generally received positive reviews from critics upon release.
 According to Nielsen ratings, it was viewed in 5.28 million homes in its original airing.
 The episode featured guest performances from Alexandra Breckenridge, Ralph Garman, Gary Janetti, Joe Lomonaco, Patrick Meighan, Emily Osment, Danny Smith, Alec Sulkin, and John Viener.

 Plot

 At the Quahog Gay Pride Day festivities, in a raffle sponsored by Weenie and the Butt, Brian wins tickets to see Celine Dion in Las Vegas.
 As they prepare to travel, Stewie convinces Brian to use the new teleportation device he has been working on instead.
-Stewie's device appears to have malfunctioned, and he believes it failed to work when it instead created a duplicate set of Brian and Stewie which was teleported to Vegas.
-The original Brian and Stewie then travel by plane to Vegas.
-As the duplicated pair check into the Bellagio hotel, their luck makes itself present immediately with the duplicated Brian winning a large jackpot at the slot machines near the entrance.
-The original Brian and Stewie arrive to find their room has been already taken.
-As the duplicated pair have the time of their lives, the original pair find themselves in a third-rate hotel.
-Trying their luck, they quickly lose all of the money they brought.
+A flash of light reveals a disappointed Stewie and Brian standing on the device's platform, and they head off to the airport, but they do not realize that the machine produced an identical Brian and Stewie pair who were immediately transported to Vegas.
+The original Brian and Stewie then travel by plane to Las Vegas.
+As the duplicate pair check into the Bellagio, their luck makes itself present immediately with duplicate Brian winning a large jackpot at the slot machines.
+The original Brian and Stewie arrive and find their room has been already taken.
+As the duplicate pair have the time of their lives with delicious food, great nightlife, and a freshly purchased Ferrari that they use to kill a bunch of people in front of an Ed Hardy store, the original pair find themselves in a third-rate hotel nowhere near the Strip.
+Trying their luck in the hotel's slot machine, they quickly lose all of the money they brought.

-The original Brian is ready to go home but Stewie admits that he already gambled away their return tickets.
+The original Brian is ready to go home but Stewie admits that he already gambled away their plane tickets.
 Brian admits he cannot call for help after taking money from Lois.
-Using money they got from a loan shark, they bet on a basketball game and lose yet again.
-Preparing to leave, the duplicated pair sitting nearby accidentally takes the empty backpack from the unlucky pair.
-In contrast, the original Stewie unknowingly takes the duplicated pair's backpack, which is full of money.
+Using money they got from a loan shark, they bet on a basketball game and lose again.
+The duplicated pair accidentally take the empty backpack from the unlucky pair; the original Stewie unknowingly takes the duplicated pair's backpack, which is full of cash.